Dynamic Art. Local Stories.

 Art in PHIVE

 Ripple Effect, 101 Graham Street and Habit are three new sculptural and digital artworks commissioned by the City of Parramatta.
-These, combined with Place of the Eels, and the public art in neighbouring buildings (Contemporary Art Pieces on Display – Parramatta Square), form part of Parramatta Square’s lively arts precinct.
+These, combined with Place of the Eels, Where Eels Lie Down, and nearby public art in neighbouring buildings (Contemporary Art Pieces on Display – Parramatta Square), form part of Parramatta Square’s lively arts precinct.

 Also greeting visitors in the PHIVE ground floor foyer is Waves of People, an animated projection, telling the story of migration to Parramatta over the years.